nikwin/nikwin.github.io/_posts/2025-03-25-hoopQuestion.md

 ## Questions

 Some standing problems in games surface from this analysis.
-The first is the pattern of solving a crossword to turn a page, a poetic that puts the players in two distinct modes; watching and playing. *Hoop Dungeon* holds the space to blend systems and narratives together in a way distinct from other answers like *The Sims*, *Crusader Kings* or *Dwarf Fortress*, games that find themselves reliant on the player to sustain the illusion that transparent systems stand in for something more.
+The first is the pattern of solving a crossword to turn a page, a poetic that puts the players in two distinct modes; watching and playing. *Hoop* holds the space to blend systems and narratives together in a way distinct from other answers like *The Sims*, *Crusader Kings* or *Dwarf Fortress*, games that find themselves relying on the player to sustain the illusion that transparent systems stand in for something more.

 A second issue to address is the lack of stakes in video games narratives, particularly in roguelikes.
 This exercise has not brought an approach vector to light but highlights the limitations of leaving the question unanswered.